-THE HUNTER VALLEY AUSTRALIA'S MOST-VISITED wine region is home to more than 150 top-class wineries, vineyards and cellar doors as well as superb restaurants, and it's only an hour's drive from Williamtown.
+THE HUNTER VAL AUSTRALIA'S MOST-VISITED wine region is home to more than 150 top-class wineries, vineyards and cellar doors as well as superb restaurants, and it's only an hour's drive from Williamtown.
 Join a wine tasting tour or visit cellar doors directly.
 Concerts and events are often staged among the vineyards.
-The Hunter Valley Wine and Food Festival offers classes, markets, lunch and dinner events and winery tours through May and June (huntervalleywinefestival.com).
 Visitors can hire bicycles and pedal to cellar doors around Pokolbin, Lovedale and Mount View.
-You can also sample local produce, enjoy a long lunch at one of the area's many restaurants, sip craft beer, relax with a spa day, tee off at championship golf courses, such as the Greg Norman-designed The Vintage, or get a bird'seye view from a hot-air balloon.
-BRANXTON AND GRETA At the northern end of Wine Country Drive, the townships of Branxton and Greta have retained their historical charm, with fine colonial architecture and friendly locals.
+You can also sample local produce, enjoy a long lunch at one of the area's many restaurants, sip craft beer, relax with a spa day, tee off at championship golf courses, such as the Greg Norman-designed The Vintage, or get a bird's-eye view from a hot-air balloon.
+The annual Hunter Valley Wine & Beer Festival offers tastings, gourmet food and $entertainment \ (\textit{huntervalleywine festival.com}).$ BRANXTON AND GRETA At the northern end of Wine Country Drive, the townships of Branxton and Greta have retained their historical charm, with fine colonial architecture and friendly locals.
 CESSNOCK The gateway town to the Hunter Valley Wine Country, Cessnock is a country town offering services, shopping and dining.
-Explore the local Regional Art Gallery, attend a show at the Performing Arts Centre and walk one of Australia's longest main streets.
-LOVEDALE Centrally located Lovedale is known for its boutique wineries and is home to several award-winning restaurants.
-There is also a range of activities on offer, from wine, olive and chocolate tastings to hot-air ballooning and horse riding. lovedalehuntervalley.com.au BROKE FORDWICH Broke offers a relaxed vineyard experience set against the dramatic backdrop of the Yellow Rock escarpment.
-As well as wines, you'll find local produce such as jams, chutneys, cheese, olive oil, cured meats and confectionery.
-Broke also has a monthly village market, offering produce, crafts and local wines. brokefordwich.com.au ↓ Starline Alpaca Farmstay, Broke.
+Explore the local Regional Art Gallery, attend a show at the Performing Arts Centre and walk one of Australia's longest main streets. ↓ Hunter Valley Wildlife Park.